 You have just received an inheritance.
 What do you do now?
 You could spend it on some extravagance, but you would be better off doing two things first: assessing the tax ramifications and thinking about some investment options.

 "Death taxes" are somewhat misunderstood, as people can find the two types of death taxes confusing.
 Estate taxes apply to the front end of the wealth transfer process and are subtracted from the overall value of the estate.
 They only apply to huge estates, and reduce the size of your inheritance upfront; you have no further tax obligation.
-The Tax Cuts and Jobs Act (TCJA) of 2017 has doubled the estate tax lifetime exemption amounts to $11.2 million for single filers and $22.4 million for married couples filing jointly.
+The Tax Cuts and Jobs Act (TCJA) of 2017 has doubled the estate tax lifetime exemption amounts to $11.2 million for single filers and $22.4 million for married couples filing jointly in tax year 2018.

 State inheritance taxes depend on income as well as the inheritor's relationship to the deceased.
 Taxes are applied on a sliding scale from one to eighteen percent.
 Even though it applies to the recipient of the inheritance, the tax is applied based on where the deceased lived — so you must check the state laws there to see if you owe any state inheritance taxes.

 Income tax does not apply to inherited cash or assets, but non-cash assets will be subject to tax whenever they are sold.
 The basis of the sold asset is stepped up to the value at the time of death — in other words, if you inherit your parent's house and sell it one year later, the capital gain or loss that affects your taxes is based on that one-year change in value.
 Otherwise, you would be forced to pay capital gains on the change in value between the sale date and when your parents bought the house, adding thousands to your tax bill.